nestoru/remoto-it/README.md

 Introduction
 ============
 RemotoIT is a Plain Old Bash (POB) script to perform Server Management.
 Currently it has been tested in OSX/Ubuntu as a client and Ubuntu/Solaris as the target server.
+Remoto-it recipes are files that contain no shebang, they are not to be interpreted by bash but by the remoto-it tool.
+These files are supposed to have statements that will be executed one by one in the remote server.

 	provisioning
 	├── recipes